-TL;DR — what we found
+What we found

 We spent the last 12 months building Aiprosol's own AI-led operating model and cataloguing the tools, workflows, and patterns that work in 2026.
-This post synthesises what we actually saw — not vendor pitch decks, not industry analyst reports.
-Here are the five claims we'll defend with data:
+This post synthesises what we actually saw, not vendor pitch decks, not industry analyst reports.
+Here are the five claims we'll defend with data.

-We will defend each one below with concrete numbers from the Aiprosol stack.
+We'll defend each one below with concrete numbers from the Aiprosol stack.

-Method + sources
+Method and sources

-Finding 1 — Where the 35 hours actually come from
+Finding 1: where the 35 hours actually come from

-Vendor marketing for AI automation defaults to one of two pitches: - "Save your team 10 hours a week" (boring, under-promises) - "100% automation, replace your ops team" (over-promises, lawsuit-bait)
+Vendor marketing for AI automation defaults to one of two pitches: - "Save your team 10 hours a week" (boring, under-promises). - "100% automation, replace your ops team" (over-promises, lawsuit-bait).

 Where these splits come from: averaging across the 25 n8n workflows we have shipped, weighted by deployment frequency.

-The implication: when you are sizing an automation project, do not promise "35 hours".
+The implication: when you are sizing an automation project, do not promise "35 hours."
 Promise the specific function-level numbers a customer's team will recognise.
 "We will reclaim 12 hours/week from CS by week 4" beats "save 35 hours overall."

-What does NOT reclaim hours
+What doesn't reclaim hours

 Not all "AI automation" actually saves time.
 Three categories we now refuse to ship:

-Finding 2 — Tool cost-per-workflow has collapsed
+Finding 2: tool cost-per-workflow has collapsed

 In 2023, a typical Zapier-based workflow firing 1000 times/day cost roughly $50/month in platform fees.
 The same workflow on n8n self-hosted in 2026 costs effectively $0 (you are using under 2% of a $5/month VPS).

-Why this matters: workflow architecture decisions are now driven by build effort + LLM cost, not platform fees.
+Why this matters: workflow architecture decisions are now driven by build effort plus LLM cost, not platform fees.
 The "Zapier Pro is $599/month for our 5,000 tasks/day" anchor that constrained SMB automation procurement is gone for any team with even one engineering hour to spare.

 Our recommended stack from the Tools Vault, costed at 25-person scale: